C-ORG/whitepaper/README.md

 The spread between the Buy and Sell curves also leaves space for a secondary market of _FAIRs_.
 If the current price of a newly minted _FAIR_ is 10, an investor would rather buy an already-minted _FAIR_ from another investor willing to sell at a better price than the buyback price offered by the _DAT_.

 Obviously, this secondary market is bounded in a dynamic price range imposed by the _DAT_: it would not make sense for a buyer to bid a price higher than the current price proposed by the _DAT_.
 Likewise, it would not make sense for a seller to ask for a price lower than the price proposed by the _DAT_.

 <img src="images/Introducing-Continuous15.png" width="300" alt="Secondary market" title="Secondary market">

 Said otherwise, an investor will always be better off buying or selling their _FAIRs_ in the secondary market, as the price will likely be better than the price proposed by the _DAT_.

+Interestingly, the recent rise of automated market mechanisms for secondary markets (like [Uniswap](https://uniswap.exchange) or [Kyber network](https://kyber.network)) means that one could completely blend the primary market (the _DAT_) and the secondary market together from a UX perspective: a user would enter the value of _FAIRs_ he wants to buy and his trade could be automatically optimized between the primary and secondary market.
+This is a feature [Fairmint](https://fairmint.co) provides, which is important to reduce price volatility and maximize investors' returns.

 <h5 id="liquidity">💧Guaranteed liquidity</h5>